haoadoreorange/when-json-met-bigint/README.md

 ```

-#### options.storeAsString, boolean, default false
+#### options.parseBigIntAsString, boolean, default false

-Specifies if BigInts should be stored in the object as a string, rather than the default BigNumber.
+Specifies if BigInts should be stored in the object as a string, rather than the default BigInt.

 Note that this is a dangerous behavior as it breaks the default functionality of being able to convert back-and-forth without data type changes (as this will convert all BigInts to be-and-stay strings).